Pratikshinde55/Docker-GUI_Container/README.md

   and is an improved version of the standard VNC (Virtual Network Computing) software

-Now we can by using TightVNC viewer for GUI container:
+Now using TightVNC viewer for GUI container:

 Fill public Ip of EC2 and port no. -->> (52.90.226.27:5901)